Symmetry invariance of conservation laws of partial differential equations: Main results

-\thmref{symmactionTXQ} can be used to provide a direct characterization for when a conservation law is invariant, or more generally homogenous, under the action of a symmetry, as defined in \Ref{Anc-capetown}.
+\thmref{symmactionTXQ} can be used to provide a direct characterization for when a conservation law is invariant, or more generally is homogeneous, under the action of a symmetry, as defined in \Ref{Anc16a}.
 For a given infinitesimal symmetry \eqref{symmchar}, a conservation law \eqref{conslaw} is {\em symmetry-invariant} iff the symmetry action on the corresponding conserved current $\Phi=(T,X^i)$ yields a trivial current,

 (This generalizes the notion introduced in \Ref{KarMah00} for singling out conserved currents that are strictly unchanged under the action of a symmetry.)
-A natural extension is to allow a conserved current to be equivalent to a multiple of itself under the symmetry action,
+A natural extension is to allow a conserved current to be locally equivalent to a multiple of itself under the symmetry action,

 where $\lambda$ is a non-zero constant.
 This corresponds to a a conservation law \eqref{conslaw} being {\em symmetry-homogeneous} under the action of an infinitesimal symmetry \eqref{symm}.

 The condition of symmetry-invariance and symmetry-homogeneity for conservation laws has a simple formulation in terms of multipliers, which follows immediately from \thmref{symmactionTXQ}.